-CHINA - The prices of major farm produce in China continued to fall last week according to a survey of 36 large and medium-sized cities conducted by the Ministry of Commerce, MOFCOM.
+CHINA - The prices of major farm products in China fell slightly last week according to a survey of 36 large and medium-sized cities carried out by the Ministry of Commerce.

-The retail prices of poultry and eggs saw ups and downs, with the price of chicken down 0.1 per cent and the price of eggs up 0.4 per cent.
+The price of chicken fell by 0.1 per cent compared to the previous week, while the price of eggs rallied, up 0.3 per cent.

 The price of edible oil continued to fall, with the prices of soybean oil and rapeseed oil down 0.2 per cent week on week and peanut oil the same as the previous week.